-Appendix

-Climate-Related Disclosure
+Appendix Climate-Related Disclosure

-FY2021 is the first year that Norinchukin Bank Europe N.V.
-(NBE hereafter) publishes its climate-related disclosure as a part of NBE's annual report.
-This climate-related disclosure is in line with the Task Force on Climate-related Financial Disclosure (TCFD) Recommendations, developed by the Financial Stability Board, cover governance, strategy, risk management, key metrics and targets on climate risks of NBE in this report.
+This climate-related disclosure is compiled to reflect portions of the Task Force on Climate-related Financial Disclosure (TCFD) Recommendations, developed by the Financial Stability Board, cover governance, strategy, risk management, key metrics and targets on climate risks of NBE in this report.
 This disclosure is not subject to the external auditors review- or audit procedures.